EaryChow/Earys-Spatial-Expander/README.md

 Input gain.
 Range: **−6.0 dB to +6.0 dB**.
 Applied before the STFT.
 Useful for gain-staging quiet or hot sources into the extractor.

 ### Rear Bias
 Controls how the rear channels are derived.
 At **0.0**, the rear channels are fully isolated from the center signal, giving maximum clarity.
 At **1.0**, the raw unextracted residual is used, giving the rear channels a stronger, more ambient presence.
 The default **0.5** blends both for a smooth transition.
 Lower values give cleaner rear imaging; higher values give more envelopment.
 This is for creative control.
+The blend is magnitude-preserving, so loudness stays consistent across the entire range and no recalibration is needed.

 ### Crosstalk
 Leaks each speaker's signal to its adjacent neighbors for smoother panning transitions.
 Range: **0.0 – 0.5**.
 Default: **0.2**.
 At 0, channels are completely discrete.
 Higher values create a more blended, continuous surround field.
-Applied after calibration using the same loudness-preserving formula as Leak Center.
+Applied in the frequency domain before calibration so the gain table automatically compensates for any loudness change.
+Changing this triggers a recalibration.

 ### Per-Channel Gain
 Click **"Per-Channel Gain"** to reveal individual ±12 dB trims for every speaker channel: